exonum/exonum-doc/src/get-started/test-service.md

 #[macro_use] extern crate exonum_testkit;
 ```

-Just like with the service itself, we then import types we will use:
+Just like with the service itself, we then import the types we will use:

 ```rust
 use exonum::blockchain::Transaction;